Hunton YMCA board members organize press conference against NRHA to save facility

 NORFOLK, Va.
 (WAVY) — Some Norfolk businesses, civic leaders and religious leaders are organizing efforts to save their neighborhood YMCA.

-The board of the William A. Hunton YMCA will hold a press conference Thursday to express their views on how they feel the Norfolk Redevelopment and Housing Authority (NHRA) is using its financial leverage to put them out of business.
+The board of the William A. Hunton YMCA will hold a press conference Thursday afternoon to express their views on how they feel the Norfolk Redevelopment and Housing Authority (NRHA) is using its financial leverage to put them out of business.

-Organizers claim the NHRA aims to to buy the Hunton YMCA, or have it condemned, for the purpose of using the property for a storm water pond.
+Organizers claim the NRHA aims to buy the Hunton YMCA or have it condemned, for the purpose of using the property for a stormwater pond.

 Scheduled to speak on behalf of the Hunton YMCA will be: